My Approach to Learning Design

 Planting seeds for lasting change that extend beyond a single moment or experience.

-This lens looks for alignment between values and outcomes and whether the work supports growth, agency, and sustained impact.
+It looks for alignment between values and outcomes and whether the work supports growth, agency, and sustained impact.

 Together, these lenses shape how I review curriculum, design learning experiences, and support people in bringing their work into deeper alignment.

-curriculum (n.)
+Curriculum (n.)

-the structure and design of how knowledge, ideas, and experiences are shared. curriculum shapes the way people learn and connect, whether through a classroom, a business, a program, or a workshop.
+The structure and design of how knowledge, ideas, and experiences are shared. curriculum shapes the way people learn and connect, whether through a classroom, a business, a program, or a workshop.

-humanizing (adj./v.)
+Humanizing (adj./v.)

-to restore care, dignity, and connection in places where systems often take them away. a humanizing approach sees people as whole, honors lived experience, and builds trust and authenticity.
+To restore care, dignity, and connection in places where systems often take them away. a humanizing approach sees people as whole, honors lived experience, and builds trust and authenticity.

-liberatory (adj.)
+Liberatory (adj.)

-working toward freedom by questioning and transforming structures that limit us. liberatory practices release what no longer serves and create space for justice, love, and possibility.
+Working toward freedom by questioning and transforming structures that limit us.
+Liberatory practices release what no longer serves and create space for justice, love, and possibility.

 When we break from conventional systems and root our work in love and human connection, something shifts.